Academic Program Guide

 AP Calculus AB

 The study of differential and integral calculus.
 Includes the study of limits, derivatives, rates, maximum and minimum, anti-derivatives, area and volume.
 A graphing calculator is required.
 Students are encouraged to take the AP Calculus AB exam.
-Prerequisites: Pre-Calculus with minimum grade of "B".
 A fee is required for the AP Exam.

 AP Statistics

-This class in statistics introduces students to the major concepts and tools for collecting , analyzing, and drawing conclusions from data.
+This course in statistics introduces students to the major concepts and tools for collecting , analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes:

 - Exploring Data: observing patterns and departures from patterns